 Still confused about what to do in the high-risk scenarios above?
 Here are some recommendations:

-If you come across a bottle of alcohol or pills which you could abuse and you feel triggered, call a support person immediately.
+If you come across a bottle of alcohol or pills and you feel triggered, call a support person immediately.
 Ask them to help you dispose of the alcohol or medication, if necessary.
 Be honest with others in sharing that this substance is a problem for you.
 This goes for social events as well.
 If you find yourself in a situation where others are drinking and it is expected that you join in, have a plan in place to excuse yourself.
 If you cannot excuse yourself from a using situation, develop a plan to have sober support available.
 And think positively in the face of danger.
 Again, talk openly and honestly with others about your need to take care of yourself.
 You may be surprised at the level of acceptance and respect you receive.

 Here is an example of understanding by others in a high-risk situation.